MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/gxp-guidance/electronic-records-and-electronic-signature.md

 # Electronic records and electronic signature

-When deploying Guides in a regulated company, electronic records and electronic signatures are required (to a greater or lesser extent) to ensure traceability and compliance with regulatory requirements.
+When deploying Dynamics 365 Guides in a regulated company, electronic records and electronic signatures are required (to a greater or lesser extent) to ensure traceability and compliance with regulatory requirements.

 For example, within life science, the United States Food and Drug Administration's (FDA) defines the electronic records and electronic signatures.
 [21 CFR Part 11](https://www.accessdata.fda.gov/scripts/cdrh/cfdocs/cfcfr/CFRSearch.cfm?CFRPart=11) is a section in the Code of Federal Regulations (CFR) that sets forth FDA's regulation on using electronic records and electronic signatures.
 It defines the criteria under which electronic records and electronic signatures are accurate, authentic, trustworthy, reliable, confidential, and equivalent to paper records and handwritten signatures.